tinfoilcipher/blogexamples/README.md

 # blogexamples
-Tinfoilcipher Blog - Code Examples
+Code Examples for [tinfoilcipher.co.uk](https://www.tinfoilcipher.co.uk) blog articles.

+See the relevant subdirectory for an example-specific README.